 Living farther off campus has its perks, but it also has its downside.
 The farther the house you rent off campus, there will be more driving needed to get to classes.
 Driving to campus means you’ll also have to worry about finding a parking spot on campus.
 We recommend finding an off-campus housing option where you can still walk to classes and buildings on campus.

 Overall, where you live next semester is a choice that’s completely up to you!
-If you think off-campus student apartments are the best option for your home away from home, schedule a tour of our Akron student housing today.
+If you think off-campus student apartments are the best option for your home away from home, schedule a tour of our Akron student housing today and see why our residents love living on the edge of campus.